 In the 1960s and 1970s the two cities competed to secure a polytechnic (Napier won when it was built in nearby Taradale) and disagreed over local government reform, which Napier managed to control in its favour.
 Though Hastings was the regional centre of the agricultural and horticultural industries, and the favoured location of head offices by this period, Napier had more government department offices and retained a political edge.

-In 1999 a proposal to merge the cities was mooted.
-It was supported by 67.1% of Hastings district voters but only 25.3% of Napier voters.
+In 1999 a merger of the two cities was mooted.
+This was supported by 67.1% of Hastings district voters but only 25.3% of Napier voters.
 Napier residents were reluctant to take on Hastings, with its large rural hinterland.

 At times, the cities worked together on certain initiatives, most notably Hawke’s Bay Incorporated, the regional economic development agency.